Battle of San Lorenzo: Songs

 The Battle of San Lorenzo is the theme of the San Lorenzo march.
 The military march was composed in February 1901 by Cayetano Alberto Silva following a proposal from Representative Celestino Pera.
 It was first officially played on 30 October 1902 at the inauguration of the monument to General San Martín in Rosario.
 The lyrics were written by professor Carlos Javier Benielli in 1908.
 The march became famous in other countries and, according to the Argentine British Community Council, it has been considered in Europe to be one of the five best military marches ever written.
 The military bands of Uruguay, Brazil and Poland, amongst others, include it in their musical repertory.

 The Battle of San Lorenzo was also mentioned as an Argentine victory in the first Argentine National Anthem, along with the battles of San José, Suipacha, Las Piedras, Salta and Tucumán.
-There is also a brief reference to the battle in the march Mi bandera ("My flag"), which is about the flag of Argentina.
-However, the march includes a historical inaccuracy: "Here is the flag that one day triumphantly rose in the middle of the battle and, full of pride and gallantry, went immortally to San Lorenzo."
-Thar is incorrect as the current flag of Argentina was not widely used until 1814 or 1815.
+There is also a brief reference to the battle in the march Mi bandera ("My flag"), which honors the flag of Argentina.
+However, the march includes a historical inaccuracy: "Here is the flag that one day in triumph rose over the battlefield and, full of pride and gallantry, to San Lorenzo led, inmortal."
+That is incorrect as the current flag of Argentina was not widely used until 1814 or 1815.
 The Battle of Salta was the only conflict of the Argentine War of Independence fought in current Argentine territory under the modern flag of Argentina.
 The San Martín National Institute states, by oral tradition, that the grenadiers of San Lorenzo did not use any flag for the operation.